Madras Gymkhana Club: Accommodations

 The club has 15 rooms: three deluxe, six regular and six suites.
 Accommodations are provided for members of domestic and internationally affiliated clubs.
 All rooms are air-conditioned.

 Sports

 The club has four lighted tennis courts, and Vijay Amritraj played there.
+It held the first South India Championships in 1889, and hosted for many years after.
 It has hosted several International Tennis Federation tournaments and the women's national championships.
 The club also has a gym, swimming pool, billiards, table tennis and a cards room.

 Other facilities

 The MGC also has a sports shop, salon, beauty parlour, ice-cream parlour and book and DVD libraries.

 Guindy annexe

 Originally on the Island Grounds, the golf course was moved to Guindy around 1887.
 It originally had nine holes before increasing to 14, 16 and 18 holes.
 Golf here was originally played off the browns; the transition to greens occurred during the 1980s.
 The Guindy course was known for its roughs, made challenging by the shifting wind.
 The 6,325/5765-yard course is within the 2400 m oval of the Guindy Race Course.

 Ross Thompson was the first captain of the golf club.
 The first inter-club competition between the MGC and the Bangalore Golf Club was held in 1878, and it remains the world's oldest continuing competition between two golf clubs.
 In 2002, the golf club celebrated its 125th anniversary.

 The par-70 course is about 6,258 yards off the regular tees.
 There are also ladies tees and a set of championship tee boxes.
 It has over 50 bunkers, most guarding the relatively-small greens.